abhisek-Chakrabarty/Neural-Morphological-Tagging/README.md

 ।	PUNCT

-!!
-Note that in our experiments we use universal dependencies datasets.
-As a preprocessing, we join the 4th and the 6th columns together which represents the tag of a word. __
+*Note that in our experiments we use universal dependencies datasets.
+As a preprocessing, we join the 4th and the 6th columns together which represents the tag of a word.*

 Test file and development file format: